gradle/gradle/design-docs/testing-toolkit.md

 The first milestone lays the foundation for defining and executing functional tests.
 The goal should be a solid implementation based on the tooling API and integration with the plugin development plugin.

-## Story: User creates and executes a functional test using the test-kit
+## Story: User creates and executes a functional test using the test-kit (DONE)

 A set of interfaces/builders will be developed to provide programmatic execution of Gradle builds.
 Tests are executed with the Tooling API.